uwcartlab/webmapping/Chapter02/readme.md

         cityPop.push(superior);

 When would you use this longform syntax?
-It is not necessary here, but you might imagine a case where you wanted to dynamically populate an array—that is, add objects to it at different times in the program.
+It is not necessary here, but you might imagine a case where you wanted to dynamically populate an array—that is, add objects to it at different points in the flow of execution.
 You might also want to add a new property or change some property of an object some time after the object was created.

 Keep in mind that JavaScript is <ins>_**case sensitive**_</ins>, so consistent capitalization is important!
 If you define a variable as `superior` and then call it as `Superior`, the interpreter will not recognize the variable when you call it.
 It is standard practice to write variable names using **_camelCase_**, or a lowercase first letter and uppercase for any subsequent letter that begins a separate word (for instance, `greenBay`).
 You <ins>**_cannot use spaces_**</ins> in variable names.
-You can include spaces for a string object (any collection of characters surrounded by single or double quotes, such as `'Green Bay'`), although special character (such as a quotation mark) require a leading escape `\` character.
+You can include spaces for a string object (any collection of characters surrounded by single or double quotes, such as `'Green Bay'`), although special characters (such as a quotation mark) require a leading escape `\` character.
 Numerical values are assigned to variables without using quotes (quotes would turn them into strings) and cannot be interrupted by any non-numerical characters (such as a comma), except for a single period, which is used as a decimal point.

 > ### **Experiment with alternative syntax for defining the table content in _main.js_.**